-The Program Committee identifies themes among the accepted abstracts and selects up to 5 poster abstracts to merge into hour-long discussions.
-A discussant (Themed Discussion leader) will provide a 5-minute introduction outlining the state of the topic field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
+The Program Committee identifies themes among the accepted abstracts and selects up to 5 poster abstracts for an hour-long discussion.
+A discussant (Themed Discussion leader) will provide a 5-minute introduction outlining the state of the field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
 Discussants will interact with audience members and presenters to create a discussion that synthesizes the relevant information, covers key points of agreement and controversy, and draws comparisons to related work in the scientific field.
 The discussant will also provide a 5-minute conclusion summarizing key information of the session and posing important questions for future research.

 Presentations from randomized trials and cohorts should follow the International Committee of Medical Journal Editors (ICMJE) guidelines, including reporting of study designs, (eg, prospective, observational, randomized, double-blind, STROBE, CONSORT, or others), statistical methods, and outcomes by demographic variables.
 See the ICMJE guidelines for more details.

 Appropriate information and correct terminology should be used with regard to sex and gender.
 For human clinical or epidemiological studies, sex-stratified results should be provided or who was included if it includes only a single population.
 Appropriate terminology such as cisgender (people whose gender match the sex assigned at birth) or transgender (people whose gender does not match the sex assigned at birth) should be used.
 Both sex and gender data should be provided in the presentation.
 Presentations of preclinical data including the use of cell lines and animal studies should include the sex of the animals or the sex of the source of the cell lines.
 If data are not available on sex and gender, this should be identified as a limitation in the presentation.